I had a really interesting question from a reader recently, and I wanted to pass along my answer to you.

 However, I do know other people that swear by prolotherapy.
 So, if you’re not having luck with conservative treatments like physical therapy and strengthening, I’d definitely recommend checking it out.
-This is a great prolotherapy Facebook group where people will be happy to answer any questions you have.
+This is a great prolotherapy Facebook group where people discuss all of these issues in detail.

 And of course, the purpose of this post is not to convince you whether or not to pursue prolotherapy, one way or another.
 I’m simply trying to share my thought process with you, and that I believe it is possible for some people to achieve a significant amount of healing through strengthening, stretching, and gentle joint mobilization.